MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 > [!div class="mx-imgBorder"]
 > ![](media/search-filter.png "Search filter")

 To further understand how to utilize those capabilities, visit the **Profiles** section.
-In this section, we will cover the complementing capability that enables you **to edit the attributes by which you are searching, filtering, and sorting profiles.** This is done on the **Search, sort & filter** page.
+In this section, we will cover the complementing capability that enables you to edit the attributes by which you are searching, filtering, and sorting profiles.
+This is done on the **Search, sort & filter** page.

 > [!div class="mx-imgBorder"]
 > ![](media/search-sort-filter.png "Search sort filter")

 ## Adding attributes

-Upon selecting the *Search, Sort and Filter* tab on the left side menu, you can expect to see the following screen where you should select **Add attributes** to get started:
+After selecting the **Search, Sort and Filter** tab on the left-side menu, you'll see the following page where you should select **Add attributes** to get started.

 > [!div class="mx-imgBorder"]
 > ![](media/add-attributes.png "Add attributes")